Briggs (crater)

-Briggs is a lunar impact crater that is located in the western part of the Oceanus Procellarum, to the east of the large walled plain Struve.
+Briggs is a lunar impact crater that is located in the western part of the Oceanus Procellarum, to the east of the large walled plain called Struve.
 It lies to the northeast of the walled plain Eddington, and north-northwest of the crater Seleucus.
 The isolated position of this crater on the mare, near the northwestern limb of the Moon, makes it relatively easy for an Earth-bound observer to locate.

-The crater is named after the English mathematician Henry Briggs.
+This formation dates to the Late Imbrian period on the lunar geologic timescale.
 The outer rim of Briggs is not quite circular, with outward bulges to the north-northeast and southward.
+The interior floor is bulging upward, suggesting a subsurface uplift process.
+There are radial and concentric cracks, indicating a floor-fractured crater.
 At the midpoint of the crater floor is a central ridge, extending to the north.
+This spectrum of this ridge matches high-calcium pyroxene, which was brought up from deeper levels by the impact.

+The crater is named after the English mathematician Henry Briggs (1561-1630).
+His name was included in lunar nomenclature by German astronomer Johann H. Schröter in 1791.
+Its designation was officially adopted by the International Astronomical Union in 1935.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Briggs.